 Best TV, video or documentary about international affairs with a run time over 30 minutes.

 Best magazine-style, long-form narrative feature in print or digital on an international story.

 Best print or digital graphic journalism, including cartoons, on international affairs.

 12. The Morton Frank Award

-Best magazine international business news reporting in print or digital.
+Best international business news reporting in TV, video, radio, audio or podcast.

 13. The Malcolm Forbes Award